climateamante/curriculum.spa.mvc.mvp/readme.md

 You can read more about try/catch statements [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch)

 ### What's with the modules that return just an empty JSON object?
-This is done to instatiate an object for further use.
+This is done to instantiate an object for further use.
 Once instantiated, the object can have methods and properties added to it.

 ### What is the *_traverse_* function used for?